 End date: Wednesday 18th December 2019

-We require course fees to be paid in full, upon acceptance of a place on the course.
+We prefer course fees to be paid in full, upon acceptance of a place on the course.
 However, payment plans can be arranged on request – do speak to Stuart if this is needed.

 Tutor: Maz Evans